jpuritz/Winter.School2017/Exercises/Day 1/Mapping Exercise.md

 68401 		69122 		with mate mapped to a different chr
 ```
 I cheated and added extra tabs to make the table better.
 We can see that the relaxed stats lead to more mappings and  more proper pairings.
 The only drawback to the more relaxed mappings is that there are more discordant mapping pairs and singletons.
-These extra discordant mappings may be of very low quality and
+These extra discordant mappings may be of very low quality and may not factor into genotyping.

 Now on your own, try repeating the previous steps with a mapping quality cutoff of 5 and 10.
 Does the same pattern hold true?
 Your results should look like this: